shubhamdutta26/tidyplate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of plateTransformR is to convert different sizes of plates used in scientific studies to a tidy dataframe or tibble. plateTransformR accepts xlsx and csv files formatted in a specific way as input. plateTransformR supports 6-well, 12-well, 24-well, 48-well, 96-well, 384-well, and 1536-well plates.
+The goal of tidyplate is to convert different sizes of plates used in scientific studies to a tidy dataframe or tibble. tidyplate accepts xlsx and csv files formatted in a specific way as input. tidyplate supports 6-well, 12-well, 24-well, 48-well, 96-well, 384-well, and 1536-well plates.

 ## Installation

-You can install the development version of plateTransformR from [GitHub](https://github.com/) with:
+You can install the development version of tidyplate from [GitHub](https://github.com/) with:

 ``` r